Performance Opportunities

 Expectations for Students

-Students should plan to participate in two (2) performance opportunities each year.
-Any student who wishes to participate in more than two (2) performance opportunities may do so if they are well-prepared.
+Students should plan to complete two (2) performance opportunities each year.
+Any student who wishes to participate in more than two (2) performance opportunities may do so if they are well prepared and the teacher is in agreement.

-Performance opportunities will be assigned to students if they have not participated in two (2) performance opportunities and the student is available at the scheduled time.
+Performance opportunities may be assigned to students if they have not already participated in two (2) performance opportunities.

 Back to Top